 First thing you need to do is lather on that sunscreen, grab a hat, and get outside.
 Occasionally, we make a scavenger hunt list with items to collect but most of the time we just pick up items along the way.
 If a list is your thing I suggest making a list with fun descriptive words like pointy, rough, smooth, and tickly.
 This will get your kids interacting more with the environment around them, touching and exploring instead of just grabbing anything they see.
 My boys love to find interesting leaves, silly shaped sticks, colorful flowers, and even the occasional cracked bird egg.
 We walk around the neighborhood or go to local trail to fill our bag up to the brim.
 It is so fun to watch them run around searching for items and imagining what they can do with them.

 Once we get home we empty our bags onto the dining room table to see all of the treasures.
 Next comes the hard part, deciding what particular craft to do.
 We usually have enough leaves and pebbles to keep us busy for awhile!
-Below is a list of fun things to do with your treasures.

 1. Draw a picture of yourself and use the leaves, sticks, and flowers as hair.
 This is especially fun when your person looks extra silly!